 1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

 Natalie Hausknecht is an associate attorney in the Denver office of Gibson, Dunn & Crutcher, where she practices in the firm’s litigation department.
 She is an experienced trial and consumer protection/privacy defense attorney with experience in high-exposure representations of major technology companies, global energy leaders, and corporate executives.
 Her experience also has included handling high priority state and federal government and privacy investigations involving state Attorneys General and/or the Federal Trade Commission.
-Ms. Hausknecht received a 2022 and 2021 Best Lawyers: Ones To Watch recognition.
-She was also named an Up and Coming Lawyer by Law Week Colorado in 2020.
+Ms. Hausknecht has continuously received recognition in Best Lawyers: Ones to Watch in America™ since 2021.

 For nearly two decades, Ms. Hausknecht has advised global government and business leaders in high-stakes situations during which she has built a reputation for sound judgment and creativity.
 As an attorney, Ms. Hausknecht is an experienced product counselor on marketing, consumer experience, and privacy issues.
 She also has successfully defended clients in several important litigation, investigative, and appellate matters, including:

 Ms. Hausknecht also maintains an active pro bono practice.
 In 2019, she obtained an unanimous reversal and a remand to the Board of Immigration Appeals from the Seventh Circuit in a pro bono immigration appeal: Ruderman v.
 Whitaker, 914 F.3d 567 (7th Cir.
 2019).
 She also works frequently with non-profits to evaluate and investigate claims of actual innocence for incarcerated criminal defendants.